cmstas/vbs/README.md

 ```

 ### 11. Make plots
+The command below will create plots in `$HOME/public_html/vbsvvhjets_plots/TestRun/`.
+You can use the `--help` flag to see all available options.
 ```bash
 export PYTHONPATH=${PYTHONPATH}:$PWD
 python scripts/make_plots_vbsvvh.py TestRun --allmerged # use --semimerged for semi-merged channel
 ```

 ### 12. Running the full workflow (nominal + all JEC/JER variations)
+The command below will write babies (ROOT files with TTrees) to `/data/userdata/$USER/vbs_studies/vbsvvhjets/output_v1` using 64 parallel threads.
+A different output directory is populated for each JEC and JER variation.
 ```bash
 sh scripts/runall_vbsvvhjets.sh v1 # v1 can be any string for tag
 ```